kazuyakuza/space-invaders-game/.kilocode/rules/memory-bank/brief.md

 ## Project Scope

-- The game will be developed using HTML, CSS, and JavaScript, with no frameworks.
+- The game will be developed using HTML, CSS, and TypeScript, with no frameworks.
 - The initial version will be a single-player game with one level.
 - The player will control the ship with the cursor keys and shoot with the space bar.
 - The game will start with 30 enemies, and the player wins by defeating all of them.